-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application wait-listed students withdrawn (by applicant or institution).
-Admitted applicants should in C1 Total first-time, first-year (freshman) men who applied 665 C1 Total first-time, first-year (freshman) women who applied 1010 C1 Total first-time, first-year (freshman) men who were admitted 513 C1 Total first-time, first-year (freshman) women who were admitted 807 C1 Total full-time, first-time, first-year (freshman) men who enrolled 158 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 235 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were subsequently offered admission.

+inne nere embergmenny enerem manneeren C1 Total first-time, first-year (freshman) men who applied 734 C1 Total first-time, first-year (freshman) women who applied 1033

+C1 Total first-time, first-year (freshman) men who were admitted 569 C1 Total first-time, first-year (freshman) women who were admitted 844

+C1 Total full-time, first-time, first-year (freshman) men who enrolled 137 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 197 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2015 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-- If yes, do you release that information to students?
-C2 - Do you release that information to school counselors?
+X C2 If yes, please answer the questions below for Fall 2016 admissions: • • C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?